HL7/US-Core/source/pages/_includes/us-core-diagnosticreport-note-search.md

-- See the [General Guidance] section for a discussion of how Servers expose "Hidden Server Default Values".
+- See the [General Guidance] section for additional rules and expectations when a server requires status parameters.